-We know that ARM MCU core can run at speed line 60Mhz or even more than 100Mhz.
-But usually ARM program is located in Flash memory.
+We know that the ARM MCU core can run at a speed line 60Mhz or even more than 100Mhz.
+But usually, the ARM program is located in Flash memory.
 But flash memory execution speed can reach only up to20MHz.
-Practically speaking Flash memory is 3 – 4 times slower than ARM core speed can run.
-Of course one of workarounds could be loading critical program parts to RAM, but RAM is limited resource – we cannot locate all program to RAM as it is needed for data storing and so on.
-So second option is to have on chip cash memory, which stands between CPU and memory.
-Well LPC2000 and other ARM7 families have reduced cache module so called Memory acceleration module (MAM).
+Practically speaking, Flash memory is 3 – 4 times slower than ARM core speed can run.
+Of course, one of the workarounds could be loading critical program parts to RAM, but RAM is a limited resource – we cannot locate all programs to RAM as needed for data storing and so on.
+So second option is to have on-chip cash memory, which stands between CPU and memory.
+Well, LPC2000 and other ARM7 family has reduced cache module so-called Memory acceleration module (MAM).

-Without going too deep on how MAM works, I ca say that basically acceleration works by loading four ARM instruction at same time from Flash (Eight THUMB instructions).
-If ARM is running at speed of 60MHz then there would be 3 access cycles to flash needed.
+Without going too deep on how MAM works, I can say that acceleration basically works by loading four ARM instructions simultaneously from Flash (Eight THUMB instructions).
+If an ARM is running at a speed of 60MHz, then there would be 3 access cycles to flash needed.
 MAM loads these instructions at one cycle.
-Usually MAM module is disabled after MCU reset.
+Usually, the MAM module is disabled after MCU reset.
 There can be three working modes of memory Acceleration Module:

-MAM is controlled by two registers – timing(MAMTIM) and control(MAMCR).
-There also are statistics registers that allow gather statistical information about instruction and data hit rate.
+Two registers control MAM – timing(MAMTIM) and control(MAMCR).
+There also are statistics registers that allow gathering statistical information about instruction and data hit rate.

 To initialize MAM you only need two lines of code:

 //switch OFF MAM before adjusting timing MAMCR=0 // MAM-Fetch cycle to 3 cclk (>40MHz) MAMTIM = 3; // Activate MAM MAMCR = 2;

 So if cclk<=20 Mhz then MAMTIM=1